 UTSA students may need to pursue questions or concerns involving academic or nonacademic aspects of student life.
-The Director of Student Ombudsperson Services assists students who are encountering challenges within the campus community by listening to concerns, providing and clarifying information, identifying and evaluating options, acting as a facilitator or mediator, serving as a referral agent, and making recommendations for change to enhance the mission of the University.
+The Student Ombudsperson assists students who are encountering challenges within the campus community by listening to concerns, providing and clarifying information, identifying and evaluating options, acting as a facilitator or mediator, serving as a referral agent, and making recommendations for change to enhance the mission of the University.

 For student employee related concerns within the University, students may seek assistance from the University Ombuds.